liqd/adhocracy3/docs/source/Code_Review_Process.rst

    additional commits are made by the author or by author and reviewer in pair programming mode.

-5. The branch is merged into its base (the story branch or the parent personalized branch).
+5. The branch is merged into its base branch.

-   [REVIEW[cs]: Personalized branch can be branched off from master according to this document.
-If master is the parent branch, it should be OK to merge them into master as well.
-Not every personal branch will be part of a story (branch).]

 Asynchronous Process